 If an electric vehicle is powered by electricity, and a hybrid vehicle is not electric, let's break the phrase apart to see what this actually means:

 - Vehicle means a car, truck, motorcycle, bus, airplane, etc

 Therefore we are talking about a car, truck, motorcycle, bus, airplane, etc powered by electricity.
 In an electric vehicle, some or all of the motive power must come from via electricity from the electric grid.
 Burning gasoline to make electricity does not count.

-In a gasoline or diesel or other liquid fuel, the motive power comes from burning the liquid fuel.
+- In a gasoline or diesel or other liquid fuel, the motive power comes from burning the liquid fuel.

 There are two kinds of electric vehicles:

 - Plug-in Hybrid: These have a gasoline engine like a Hybrid, and can plug in to a charging station to recharge a battery pack.
 Some Plug-in Hybrids (PHEV's) use the series hybrid design pattern.

 It's not just electric cars